yawaramin/dream-html/README.md

 opam install dream-html
 ```

-Alternatively, to install the latest commit that may not have been released yet:
+Alternatively, to install the latest commit that may not have been released yet, run _one_ of the following depending on which package you need:

 ```
-opam pin add dream-html git+https://github.com/yawaramin/dream-html
+opam pin add pure-html git+https://github.com/yawaramin/dream-html opam pin add dream-html git+https://github.com/yawaramin/dream-html
 ```